dhad4g/Lexington/docs/Control.md

   instruction in the current hart.
 - *interrupt*: an external event that occurs asynchronously to the current hart.

-This module uses combinatorial logic with the exception of an the `atomic_csr_pending`register.
+This module uses combinatorial logic with the exception of the `atomic_csr_pending` register.

 ## Ports